alimuzzaman-zamaddar/alimuzzaman-typescript-assignment/README.md

 let message = "HELLO WORLD";
-You do not need to tell typescript message is a string, but it knows it by looking at assined value.
-This is type interence in action.
+You do not need to tell typescript message is a string, but it knows it by looking at assigned value.
+This is type inference in action.

 Why is this helpful?